 Walking is not only healthy, but it’s the best way to get to know a new city.
-You’ll see things you wouldn’t notice if you travel by taxi or public transport, and you’ll have a better chance of understanding the local culture and people.
+America isn’t known for its walkable cities, but you’ll see things you wouldn’t notice if you travel by taxi or public transport.
+You’ll even have a better chance of understanding the local culture and people.

 Here are our picks for the 15 most walkable cities in the United States based on data from Walk Score, safety considerations, and the number of interesting tourist attractions.